MicrosoftDocs/azure-docs/articles/applied-ai-services/form-recognizer/concept-general-document.md

 * Form Recognizer studio and the general document model are available with the preview (v3.0) API.

-* Extract tables, values and entities from forms and documents with our Form Recognizer Studio General Documents feature:
+* Extract tables, values, and entities from forms and documents with our Form Recognizer Studio General Documents feature:

 > [!div class="nextstepaction"]
 > [Try Form Recognizer Studio](https://formrecognizer.appliedai.azure.com/studio/prebuilt?formType=document)